 - Inland lakes support high concentrations of breeding, nesting, brood-rearing, and molting waterfowl during the open water months (generally April October).
-Expect to deploy bird hazing systems. - · Caribou wintering and calving grounds. - Grizzly bear dens may be present in pingos and other bluff and relief habitats. - · Anadromous and resident fish present in the Kuparuk and Toolik Rivers and most side tributaries.
+Expect to deploy bird hazing systems. - · Caribou wintering and calving grounds. - Grizzly bear dens may be present in pingos and other bluff and relief habitats. - · Anadromous and resident fish present in the Toolik and Sagavanirktok Rivers and most side tributaries. - Peregrine falcons may be present in area adjacent to the Sagavanirktok River.